Telephone: (920) 832-5660

 Monday - Friday: 8:00 a.m. - 4:30 p.m.

-It is the mission of the Outagamie County Family Court Program to provide mediation and evaluation services to parents who are unable to resolve legal custody, placement and periods of physical placement (visitation).
+It is the mission of Outagamie County Family Court Services to provide mediation and evaluation services to parents who are unable to resolve legal custody, placement and periods of physical placement (visitation).
 Mediation is a confidential process and there are no recommendations made to the court.
 Custody mediation is defined as a dispute resolution process which parents, with the assistance of a mediator, attempt to work out issues regarding their child/ren.
 Parents have the capacity, authority, and responsibility to determine what is best for their child/ren.
 When parents are unable to resolve their disputes in mediation, an evaluation may be ordered by the Family Court.
 The evaluation is an in-depth assessment on the family including, but not limited to, areas of parents’ childhood, adolescence and adult life, relationship history, life since separation/divorce, and child/ren history.
 Recommendations are made to the court.

 Legal advice is not provided.